epigraphy-info/epigraphy-info/join_us.md

 If you have any questions to the members of the Steering Committee, you can reach them via <a href = "mailto: info@epigraphy.info">info@epigraphy.info</a>.

+If you wish to unsubscribe from all communications of the Epigraphy.info community and revoke your membership, you can do so by contacting <a href = "mailto: info@epigraphy.info">info@epigraphy.info</a> at any time.

  <!--  link does not work [https://groups.google.com/g/epigraphyinfo](https://groups.google.com/g/epigraphyinfo)-->